November 15, 2012

 by , in

-HPIf you are one of Hewlett-Packard's Elite PC customers, then I have some good news for you.
-The company recently announced that it has officially expanded tech support options for its Elite PC customers who will now have the opportunity to select a single tech support official to deal with exclusively for the entire life of their computer.
-This basically means that Elite PC owners will have a single tech support professional that will deal with all of their computer problems.
-Whenever you need tech support, you will always get the same guy or gal.
+If you are one of Hewlett-Packard's Elite PC customers, then I have some good news for you.
+The company recently announced that it has officially expanded tech support options for its Elite PC customers who will now have the opportunity to select a single tech support official to deal with exclusively...

 February 06, 2012